 The goal was to create a new software application – with probably a fantastic idea in my mind and initiated by a great business case.
 Where is our software?

-Focus on outputs, not outcome.
+Focus on outputs, not outcomes.
 People are appreciated for their output: mainly documents and the quality of those documents.

-Those documents are written by an individual, or a group of individuals of the same expertise – documents are passed on (with or without explanation).
-Output of one phase, is the input of the next phase.
-Lack of common understanding (not by the fault of the individuals), each individual needs to re-interpreter the work of the previous.
-No real sense of ownership.
+Those documents are written by an individual or a group of individuals of the same expertise – documents are passed on (with or without explanation).
+The output of one phase is the input of the next phase.
+Lack of common understanding (not by the fault of the individuals), each needs to re-interpret the previous work—no real sense of ownership.

 Assumptions, lots of assumptions!
 Hypotheses based on those assumptions.
-A requirement spoken by the guy from marketing – as great as it might be – remains an assumption until proven by the market: feedback from real end-users: the customer.
+As great as it might be, a requirement spoken by the guy from marketing remains an assumption until proven by the market: feedback from actual end-users: the customer.